HM-Suiji/hono-filebased-route/docs/en/guides/routing-patterns.md

 import type { Context } from 'hono'

 export const GET = (c: Context) => {
 	return c.json({
 		page: 'about',
 		title: 'About Us',
-    content: 'Learn more about our company...'
+		content: 'Learn more about our company...',
 	})
 }
 ```